-All of our food comes entirely pre-cooked with instructions on the label for proper re-heating in the microwave, oven or stove-top.
+All of our food comes entirely pre-cooked with instructions on the label for proper heating on the stove top, in the oven or microwave.

-Here is what we recommend for reheating your meals for optimal taste.
+Here is what we recommend for heating your meals for optimal taste.

 For the quickest way to warm your food, cut the protective film along the inner wall of the meal tray.
 Place in microwave.
 Heat 2-3 minutes.
 Remove the film and enjoy!

 To keep proteins tender, warm them in the oven.
 This will keep your meat from getting overcooked and drying out.